 What Laura can do for you

-At present, Laura is sitting in the Corporate & Commercial Department assisting on matters involving novation of GMS and PMS contracts, procurement issues, acquisitions and disposals of GP practices and closer working arrangements between GPs.
+Laura advises on a range of corporate and commercial matters, including procurement and contractual issues, novation of GMS and PMS contracts, acquisitions and disposals of GP practices and closer working arrangements between GPs.

 Main areas of expertise

 - GP Practices

 - Private limited companies

 - ILM Leadership & Management (Level 5) (2016)

 - A summary of the Dr Bawa-Garba case; should a Doctor’s gross negligence manslaughter conviction lead to automatic erasure from the GMC register?
 Medico-legal magazine (Issue 9) published by SpecialistInfo.

 A summary of the Dr Bawa-Garba case - and what this may mean for trusts